IPAMS/IDSimPy/docs/usersguide/visualization.rst

 Low level density animation function
 ------------------------------------

 Besides the high level function described above, there is also a low level function :py:func:`.animate_xz_density`, which is in fact used by the high level function for creating the animation.
-The low level function takes a trajectory object and return an animation object, which then can be processed further, e.g. saved to a video file:
+The low level function takes a trajectory object and returns an animation object, which can then be processed further, e.g. saved to a video file:

 .. code-block:: python